I adore coffee.

 What I’ve found through my experimentation is that I do really well metabolizing 1 cup of coffee per morning most mornings as long as I take periodic breaks from caffeine.
 The breaks seem to help my body “reset” and metabolize the caffeine better.
 Please note: this is not backed by any hard science!
 It’s simply what I’ve discovered through my exploration and experimentation with my own body and its unique genetics.

-However, this is fundamental to my nutrition philosophy: I encourage all my clients to honestly and openly evaluate how coffee and all foods/drinks effect them so that they can discover a way to eat and drink that helps them look and feel their best.
+However, this is fundamental to my nutrition philosophy: it’s exactly what I encourage the ladies in the Magic Makers Movement to honestly evaluate how coffee and all foods/drinks effect them so that they can discover a way to eat and drink that helps them look and feel their best. #streamlinednutrition

 Because what I do might not be what you need to do and vice versa.